esilver0/CATT/sslstrip-experiment.md

 in the browser.

-As far as HSTS is concerned, it is as if we never established an HTTPS connection with the website in the first place.
+As far as HSTS is concerned, it is as if an HTTPS connection with the website was never established in the first place.

 ### Exercise